BBC History Magazine focusing on ancient to modern history.

 Fact Monster is a free reference site for students, teachers, and parents.
 Get homework help and find facts on thousands of subjects.

 Search the records of one of the largest genealogy organizations in the world.
 FamilySearch.Org is provided free of charge by The Church of Jesus Christ of Latter Day Saints.
-Resources include digitized books, microfilm that can be ordered for viewing, and a genealogy database of user submitted family trees.
+Resources include digitized books and a genealogy database of user submitted family trees.

 The Daily Journal of the U.S. Government.